 While public housing residents had endured such conditions for years, in February 1966 an infusion of federal dollars suddenly provided resources and funds for Barry Farms residents to organize.
 President Lyndon B. Johnson's War on Poverty, announced in 1964, called on "maximum feasible participation" by the poor and, via DC's United Planning Organization, directed funds to Anacostia's Southeast Neighborhood House to organize tenants.

-The newly formed Band of Angels—a women's group—soon began picketing the city's welfare department and the Alexandria home of its director.
+The newly formed Band of Angels—an all-women tenant association—soon began picketing the city's welfare department and the Alexandria home of its director.
 Rebels with a Cause—comprising at least 250 young adults and teenagers—demanded improvements around Barry Farm Dwellings, from functional street lights to recreation facilities, job training, and responsive, respectful policing.
 Participants were coached by seasoned activists and attended seminars at the Institute for Policy Studies to hone their skills and network with grassroots leaders from other cities.
 Within a year, funds for fixing up Barry Farms were increased and re-allocated to essential needs, recreation programs were established, day care and job counseling were provided, and a black police captain was assigned to the local precinct.

 As of 2019, Barry Farm Dwellings was partially demolished in preparation for redevelopment of the site.